MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/manage.md

 # Get started managing hardware assets and requests

 Before requests can be processed and assets can be managed, certain configuration and migration steps must be completed.

-In the Administrator app, use the left navigation pane to reach the following areas to complete the steps in the below sections:
+As an administrator or program manager, you need to complete set up in the Hardware Request and Management Admin model-driven app for these components:

 - Business groups
 - Budgets